 CIOs are regulated solely by the Charity Commission, rather than being subject to both Companies House and Charity Commission regulation.
 This streamlined approach simplifies administrative processes, reduces duplication in reporting and decreases the risk of non-compliance.
 This can free up more time and resources to focus on the charity’s mission and activities.

-Legal Implications of CIO Status
+Legal implications of CIO Status

 There are several legal factors to consider when moving over to a CIO status.
 For instance, the process can be long and complex, involving document preparation, registration, and potentially dissolving the existing organisation.